igrybkov/alfred-pj/README.md

 Alfred workflow to quickly open a project in an editor, terminal, or Finder.

-It is Alfred version of Oh-My-ZSH [PJ plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/pj)
+It is Alfred version of Oh-My-ZSH's [PJ plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/pj)

 ## Features